Network analysis (electrical circuits): Separation of bias and signal analyses

-Graphical method of dc analysis
+Graphical method of DC analysis

-In a great many circuit designs, the dc bias is fed to a non-linear component via a resistor (or possibly a network of resistors).
+In a great many circuit designs, the DC bias is fed to a non-linear component via a resistor (or possibly a network of resistors).
 Since resistors are linear components, it is particularly easy to determine the quiescent operating point of the non-linear device from a graph of its transfer function.
-The method is as follows: from linear network analysis the output transfer function (that is output voltage against output current) is calculated for the network of resistor(s) and the generator driving them.
+The method is as follows: from linear network analysis, the output transfer function (that is, output voltage against output current) is calculated for the network of resistors and the generator driving them.
 This will be a straight line (called the load line) and can readily be superimposed on the transfer function plot of the non-linear device.
 The point where the lines cross is the quiescent operating point.

 Perhaps the easiest practical method is to calculate the (linear) network open circuit voltage and short circuit current and plot these on the transfer function of the non-linear device.
-The straight line joining these two point is the transfer function of the network.
+The straight line joining these two points is the transfer function of the network.

 In reality, the designer of the circuit would proceed in the reverse direction to that described.
-Starting from a plot provided in the manufacturers data sheet for the non-linear device, the designer would choose the desired operating point and then calculate the linear component values required to achieve it.
+Starting from a plot provided in the manufacturer's data sheet for the non-linear device, the designer would choose the desired operating point and then calculate the linear component values required to achieve it.

-It is still possible to use this method if the device being biased has its bias fed through another device which is itself non-linear, a diode for instance.
-In this case however, the plot of the network transfer function onto the device being biased would no longer be a straight line and is consequently more tedious to do.
+It is still possible to use this method if the device being biased has its bias fed through another device, which is itself non-linear, a diode for instance.
+In this case, however, the plot of the network transfer function onto the device being biased would no longer be a straight line and is consequently more tedious to do.

 Small signal equivalent circuit

-This method can be used where the deviation of the input and output signals in a network stay within a substantially linear portion of the non-linear devices transfer function, or else are so small that the curve of the transfer function can be considered linear.
+This method can be used where the deviation of the input and output signals in a network stays within a substantially linear portion of the non-linear device's transfer function, or else is so small that the curve of the transfer function can be considered linear.
 Under a set of these specific conditions, the non-linear device can be represented by an equivalent linear network.
 It must be remembered that this equivalent circuit is entirely notional and only valid for the small signal deviations.
-It is entirely inapplicable to the dc biasing of the device.
+It is entirely inapplicable to the DC biasing of the device.

 For a simple two-terminal device, the small signal equivalent circuit may be no more than two components.
 A resistance equal to the slope of the v/i curve at the operating point (called the dynamic resistance), and tangent to the curve.
 A generator, because this tangent will not, in general, pass through the origin.
 With more terminals, more complicated equivalent circuits are required.